Fall --- December 1

 - To demonstrate a record of excellence in academic performance and a strong commitment to their particular field of study.

 - To be proficient in at least one, but preferably more, of the following areas of knowledge: music technology, music performance, musicology, music theory, cognition, physics, mathematics, computer science, computer programming, electronics and signal processing.

 - To have a relevant master's degree completed with a high grade point average (or equivalent for non-US students).

-For complete information about the application process, including instructions and forms, please visit the following site:
+For complete information about the application process, including instructions and forms, please visit the Graduate Application Guide.

 The Music Technology program requires applicants to use the online application system.
 Please note that applications will not be processed until all their components have been received.
-For a complete list of components please visit:
+For a complete list of components please visit the Graduate Application Guide.

 Please note that:

 - All doctoral applicants are required to take the GRE, and have their results forwarded to the graduate admissions office.
 These results must arrive by the application deadline.